-FIGFCU members can now easily download shared branch locations and CO-OP Network ATM locations to their navigational devices.
-Visit figfcu.com and click on "Locations" to download locations.
+FIGFCU members with devices from Garmin or Tom Tom or other navigational systems can now easily download shared branch locations and CO-OP Network ATM locations to their devices.
+Visit figfcu.com and click on "Locations" to download locations to your navigational device.